How to Sew a Wallet: free sewing Pattern

 And I was invited by It’s Sew Easy TV to teach it in one of their episodes.
 Take a look!

 This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
 The free Fold and Stitch Wallet Pattern is included in the blog post below and is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The Optimized for Printing PDF pattern for $2 is totally optional.
-Did you know you can get ALL the Optimized for Printing PDF files organized in a library for you to access anytime you want?
-Check it out.
+The PDF download is inexpensive and optional.
+Did you know you can get ALL the Optimized for Printing PDF files organized in a library to access anytime you want?

 It’s a great way to use up scraps and the wallet is a super little gift.
-This is exactly the same wallet, I’ll just be showing you how to make it with your own fabric.
-And I’ve given instructions for using snap-setter snaps (such as Kam Snaps) instead of sew-on snaps.
-But you can still sew on snaps if you want.
-Or no snaps at all. 🙂
+I’ve provided instructions for using snap-setter snaps (such as Kam Snaps) or you can use sew-on snaps.
+Or no snaps at all.

-Download the free Fold and Stitch Wallet pattern here.
+{Download the free Fold and Stitch Wallet pattern}

 You will need: